 Canola oil is processed similarly to other seed oils.
 After thorough cleaning, canola seed is crushed to extract the oil.
 The seed may be “cold-pressed,” but in most cases, the seed is heated and flaked to allow more oil to be released.
 Oil is not water-soluble, so an approved solvent called hexane can be used to remove more of the oil from the seed solids.
 The hexane is used under carefully controlled conditions, and is recycled and reused.
 It does not stay in the oil or the solids.

 Following extraction, the oil can be further refined to produce a shelf-stable, clear and neutral-tasting oil.
 Color pigments can be removed by a filter containing natural clay (a process sometimes describing as “bleaching,” although no bleach is involved).
 Great care is taken to ensure the finished product is of high quality.
 Canola oil processed in this way can be stored at room temperature for about one year.

 After the oil has been extracted, the solid parts of canola seed are processed into canola meal.
 This protein-packed product is used in animal feed.

 Have human studies been conducted on the consumption of canola oil?

 Over several decades, many different investigators have conducted peer-reviewed clinical trials involving thousands of human volunteers.
 These studies examined the role of canola oil in lowering blood cholesterol levels and reducing risk of coronary heart disease, cancer, diabetes and high blood pressure.
 Links to these studies are in the Canola Oil Research Directory

-Canola is Generally Regarded as Safe (GRAS) for human consumption, including use in infant formula.
+Canola is Generally Recognized as Safe (GRAS) for human consumption, including use in infant formula.